HelpfulScripts/hsDocs/README.md

 }
 ```

-5 - optioonally, create a `src` folder inside the `data` folder and copy the `html`-ified source files into it.
+5 - optionally, create a `src` folder inside the `data` folder and copy the `html`-ified source files into it.
 These are created by the command `grunt sourceCode` in the `docs/data/src/` folder of your project.

 6 - Point a browser to the web-app directory